linyu3294/hackerRank-leetCode-challenges/README.md

 # HackerRank-LeetCode-Challenges

-This project documents solutions of pratice problems from LeetCode, HackerRank, and other academic sites.
+This project documents solutions from pratice problems from LeetCode, HackerRank, and other academic sites.